M-Mashreghi/M-Mashreghi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+# about $ research
 Biography📖
 =========
-I am an EE B.S Candidate at [University of Tehran](https://ut.ac.ir/en), supervised by Prof. [Hamed Kebriaei](https://scholar.google.com/citations?user=eDseLNYAAAAJ&hl=en).
+My name is Mohammad Mashreghi.
+I'm a four-year EE B.S Candidate at [University of Tehran](https://ut.ac.ir/en), supervised by Prof. [Hamed Kebriaei](https://scholar.google.com/citations?user=eDseLNYAAAAJ&hl=en).
+My interests are mainly in Machine learning and Data science in Finance, Dynamic System,Disturbuted Optimization , and I also love programming. :)

 Education🎓
 =========